gen2brain/keepalived_exporter/README.md

 -------------------|------------
-web.listen-address | Address to listen on for web interface and telemetry, defaults to `:9650`. web.telemetry-path | Path under which to expose metrics, defaults to `/metrics`. version            | Display version information
+web.listen-address | Address to listen on for web interface and telemetry, defaults to `:9650`. web.telemetry-path | Path under which to expose metrics, defaults to `/metrics`. ka.json            | Send SIGJSON and decode JSON file instead of parsing text files. version            | Display version information.

+**Note:** For `ka.json` option requirement is to have Keepalived compiled with `--enable-json` configure option.

 ### Metrics